codingforpleasure/customized-workspace/Ubuntu/useful-resources/transformer.md

 * Transformers on the other hand take up all embeddings at once now even though this is a huge plus and makes transformers much faster the downside is that they **lose the critical information related to word ordering in simple words** they are not aware of which word came first in the sequence and which came last now that is a problem.

+* In languages, the order of the words and their position in a sentence really matters.
+The meaning of the entire sentence can change if the words are re-ordered.
+When implementing NLP solutions, **recurrent neural networks** have an **inbuilt mechanism that deals with the order of sequences**.

+* **The transformer model**, however, does not use recurrence or convolution and **treats each data point as independent of the other**.
+Hence, positional information is added to the model explicitly to retain the information regarding the order of words in a sentence

 <p align="center">
   <img width="400" src="images/transformers/LSTM.gif" title="Look into the image">